UMAprotocol/protocol/packages/core/README.md

 ## Deploying the contracts

 To deploy the contracts, we use the `hardhat-deploy` package.
-This may be failiar to users of `hardhat`.
+This may be familiar to users of `hardhat`.
 The deployment process is faily simple, as a result.

 To deploy the entire UMA system on a network of your choice: